waigo/waigo/README.md

 # Database

-Waigo by default does not initialise a database connection during [startup](#startup) as not everyone requires the use of a database.
-Instead it is recommended that a plugin be used to setup and use databases.
+Waigo by default does not initialise a database connection during startup as not everyone requires the use of a database.
+Instead it is recommended that a plugin be used for this.

 Typically a database plugin provides a [startup](#startup) step accompanied by configuration parameters which result in the `app.db` property being set to an active database connection.
 Check the documentation for each plugin to be sure.